 You will see the recovered files in the ‘RAW’ files (Extra Files) folder with unfamiliar names.
 For example, a picture that you once named ‘Birthday Party’ will be renamed to FILE004.jpg.
 Searching for your lost files might be a bit of annoyance in this situation because you can’t identify them using their original names, so you have to make do with clicking on and opening them to see which is which.

-Situation 2:Only part of file content is viewable or cannot be open at all.
+Situation 2:Only part of the file content is viewable or cannot be open at all.

-On the basis of the above, once the original data being overwritten and the content has been damaged, there is little chance of getting recovered.
-So you can't view or open these corrupyed files.
+Based on the above, once the original data being overwritten and the content has been damaged, there is little chance of getting recovered.
+So you can't view or open these corrupted files.

 Watch video to Understand Why Can't Files Have Their Original Names After Recovery.